 After a lifetime of working hard to keep our attachments in place, when do we know it is time to let go?
 Some things are easy to let go of and some are not.
 And then there is the BIG letting go, The ultimate

 letting go.
 To let go and allow our life slip away from our body and not fight anymore.
 After a lifetime of falling down and getting back up, when is the time to stay down and surrender our life to the cycle of give and take?
 Some of us have a choice in matters like this.
 Some do not.
-We read all the time about people who just stop taking the chemo or stop taking the pills and give in to the inevitably inevitable reality that fighting is only going to take away one’s spirit more than one gains in continuing.
+We read all the time about people who just stop taking the chemo or stop taking the pills and give in to the inevitably inevitable reality that fighting is only going to take away one’s spirit more than is gained in continuing.
 Here is an inspiring video by Emily Levine on just this subject.
 Her insights into living and dying are moving.
-I will save my thoughts on our modern medical model and it’s deficiency in helping us decide to let go of life in another article.

 Loss can bring great pain: mastering attachment healing

 The pain of loss is always in proportion to the degree of our attachment and our skill or ability to release and heal the attachment.
 Read that one again.
 Sometimes this healing can take months or years.
 For the mother who loses a child for example, a lifetime.
 What are some things or people you are attached to?
 Can you think of anything or anyone that if “they” or “it” went away you would feel pain?
 What have you had to let go of in the last year or decade or two?
 What degree was the pain?
 How quickly were you able to release your attachment and “let go.”
 What will you be letting go of in the next few months or year that you know of already?
 I would love to hear about your process of observing your attachments and letting go of things you can no longer hold onto anymore.
 As we go along, and in the end, we must become masters of releasing attachment.
 I wish I had some great advice for you here.
 Have you heard any inspiring stories about this?
 Have you had a loss you can’t let go of?

 How to let go: